KlondikeDev/WingspanOS/README.md

 # WingspanOS
+## *Freedom to Build*

 A lightweight, educational 32-bit operating system built from scratch.
+Designed to be expanded upon, provides a minimal bootloader and kernel.

 ## Features